RITlug/teleirc/docs/user/config-file-glossary.rst

 ``IRC_SHOW_ZWSP=true``
     Prevents users with the same Telegram and IRC username from pinging themselves across platforms.

+``IRC_SHOW_LOCATION_MESSAGE=false``
+If a user shares their location on Telegram, this will forward the GPS coordinates of their location to IRC if set to true.

 ``IRC_NO_FORWARD_PREFIX="[off]"``
     A string users can prefix their message with to prevent it from being relayed across the bridge.
     Removing this option or setting it to "" disables it.